N1vn0vem8er/8080ide/README.md

 ## General info

-This is an integrated development enviroment for Linux that allows to create software for integrated simulator of 8080 microprocessor.
+This is an integrated development environment for Linux that allows to create software for integrated simulator of 8080 microprocessor.
 It is meant for programmers who want to start learning assembly language.

 ## Features